-12 months ended 31 December 2022 12 months ended 31 December 2021 Pre-tax profit 384.7 361.0 Statutory corporate income tax rate 19% 19% Corporate income tax computed at the statutory tax rate 73.1 68.6 Dividends received from subsidiaries and associates (31.7) (28.3) IP Box - difference resulting from the application of a different tax rate (5.3) (5.8) Expenses related to tax-exempt dividend income 2.8 2.6 R&D tax reliefs (3.6) (1.6) CIT (difference between income tax recognized and the estimate of income tax to be declared, relating to the previous year) (0.9) 0.2 Reversal of an allowance for a loan granted (1.4) - Impairment losses on investments 2.5 - Withholding income tax (1.2) - Income tax of controlled foreign companies (CFC) 7.6 - Sale of shares (0.8) - Other permanent differences 3.0 4.4 Corporate income tax computed at the effective tax rate 44.1 40.1 Effective rate of corporate income tax 11.5% 11.1%
+12 months ended 31 December 2023 12 months ended 31 December 2022 Pre-tax profit 391.0 384.7 Statutory corporate income tax rate 19% 19% Corporate income tax computed at the statutory tax rate 74.3 73.1 Dividends received from subsidiaries and associates (39.1) (31.7) IP Box - difference resulting from the application of a different tax rate (15.4) (5.3) Expenses related to tax-exempt dividend income 2.4 2.8 R&D tax reliefs (3.5) (3.6) CIT (difference between income tax recognized and the estimate of income tax to be declared, relating to the previous year) 0.1 (0.9) Reversal of an allowance for a loan granted - (1.4) Impairment losses on investments in subsidiaries 1.9 2.5 Withholding income tax - (1.2) Income tax of controlled foreign companies (CFC) 10.2 7.6 Sale of shares - (0.8) Write-down on equity basket assets (tax loss, interest on bank loan) 2.5 - Other permanent differences 5.6 3.0 Corporate income tax computed at the effective tax rate 39.0 44.1 Effective rate of corporate income tax 10.0% 11.5%

 The Company carried out research and development work resulting in the creation of intellectual property rights, i.e. copyrights to a computer program, that were deemed as qualified IP rights within the meaning of the corporate income tax regulations.
-Income generated by the Company in 2022 from fees or proceeds arising from contracts that involved qualified IP rights, multiplied by the Nexus ratio, was taxed with the preferential CIT rate of 5% permitted under the so-called IP Box tax relief.
+Income generated by the Company in 2023 from fees or proceeds arising from contracts that involved qualified IP rights, multiplied by the Nexus ratio, was taxed with the preferential CIT rate of 5% permitted under the so-called IP Box tax relief.
 Revenues from qualified intellectual property rights include: fees or proceeds resulting from license agreements related to qualified IP rights; proceeds from the sale of qualified IP rights or the sale of qualified IP rights included in the selling price of products or services.